Subscribe and get Polycule updates straight to your inbox:

 Luckily I was struggling to keep up so no one probably knew I was actually with him.
 Anytime I tried to talk was met with “What?
 WHAT?
 I can’t hear you WHAT?”
 And instead of leisurely looking at lights, we had made like four laps of this pond and my legs were screaming at me to stop.

 I finally suggested a break.
 I collapsed, wheezing, on a picnic table and forced him to sit or else keep running this marathon on his own.
 So he sits and we can actually hear each other now.

 [Warning: I am about to reveal a very gross fact about myself.
 If you want to continue in the belief that I am a magical unicorn who lives in a pinterest-pretty home and is always very artfully put together and organized, please, for both our sakes, abandon ship.]

 We talked about Pokemon Go and how huge it was over the summer and how this park used to be filled with people every night.
-And chatted about how he’s been addicted to the new Final Fantasy game for months.
+And chatted about how he’s created a LoL Smurfs account and has been addicted to playing it for months.
 And discussed our dating partners and other sad attempts at dating.

 Him: This one guy messaged her.
 He was this gross, fat nerd who did nothing but play video games all day.

 Me: Uh, wow.
 That’s not really a cool thing to say?
 I mean.
 I’m a gross nerd who does nothing but play games all day..?

 Him: No, no, no. I don’t mean like you.
 I mean like a gross lazy guy who doesn’t do anything but lay around playing video games, eating cheetos, with stacks of mountain dew all over the place.